Henry Ford

 20 CV |

-The module covers the following topics: big data; spatial data; data analytics and patterns in data; computing tools & techniques for extracting patterns in data such as regression, classification, clustering and graphical models; visual perception and data visualisation; storytelling using various perceptual dimensions: quality, quantity, order, time series, space-time and geographic data; bring data to life using technologies such as HTML, SVG, and CSS; visualising static and dynamic data using plots, graphs, clusters, and animations; consent form, code of practice for data analysts. |
+The module covers the following topics: big data; spatial data; data analytics and patterns in data; computing tools & techniques for extracting patterns in data such as regression, classification, clustering and graphical models; visual perception and data visualisation; storytelling using various perceptual dimensions: quality, quantity, order, time series, space-time and geographic data; visualising static and dynamic data using plots, graphs, clusters, and colours; consent form, code of practice for data analysts. |

 Module Code |